kamilbenj/webtech-111/PROJECT.md

 *What is the technically most difficult or most polished feature you built?*

-[BENJELOUN Kamil]: My proudest achievement is implementing the complete authentication workflow and implementing the filtering logic.
+BENJELOUN Kamil: My proudest achievement is implementing the complete authentication workflow and implementing the filtering logic.

-[Name 2]: [Your answer here]
+DALIBERT Gabriel: I designed the movie review cards by integrating all the relevant information—movie details, user profiles, and comments—while connecting multiple tables in a coherent way.
+This required implementing RLS rules to ensure that each user could only access the data they were authorized to see.

 [Name 3]: [Your answer here]